hankbao/libreboot/www/faq.md

 Most (all?) chromebooks have free EC firmware.
 Libreboot is currently looking into supporting a few ARM-based chromebooks.

-EC is only present on laptops.
-On desktop/server boards it is absent (not required).
+EC is present on nearly all laptops.
+Other devices use, depending on complexity, either EC or variant with firmware in Mask ROM - SuperIO.

 ### HDD/SSD firmware